 A teacher who is impatient and judgmental will make most kids resist learning, but those children might get by.
 For a child with ADHD, it could derail his entire school year.

-A school that encourages a values-based learning process and prides itself on teachers who are excellent role models will most likely be a better fit if your child has ADHD.
+A school that encourages a values-based learning process and prides itself on teachers who are excellent role models will most likely be a better fit.
 You'll want your child to be taught by people who are firm but offer integrity and who create a safe and comfortable learning environment.

 4. Hands-On Learning